SynchroTeam/Synchro-socket-server/README.md

 # Synchro server
 A simple service with a microservice architecture in the same source code. build faster, build smarter, Websocket is easy and accessible with Synchro server.
+For real time applications.

 <br>